kamilkisiela/loona/docs/angular/api/decorators.md

 ### `Effect`

 Defines an action handler that runs every time action happens.
 It's purpose is to handle the action and dispatch a new one.
-It has 2 arguments, second one contains an [action context](./action-context), it includes `dispatch` method.
+It has 2 arguments, second one contains the [context](./effect-context), it includes `dispatch` method.
 The first argument depends on a type of an action.
 If an action is a mutation then it has an interface of [`MutationObject`](./types#mutationobject), otherwise it's a regular [`ActionObject`](./types#actionobject).

 ```typescript
 import {Effect} from '@loona/angular';